CHKDSK commands overview

 Next, there are several options for fixing disk errors:

-The / f option will try to fix any errors found on disk.
+The /f option will try to fix any errors found on the disk.

 The r parameter will try to find bad sectors and help restore any readable information.